 For many runners, a pair of headphones is more important than the best running gear out there.
-Listening to your favorite tunes while working out can make training more enjoyable, but beyond the subjective experience, is there any evidence that music can actually help you run more or faster?
-As a matter of fact, yes.
+Listening to your favorite tunes while working out can make training more enjoyable.

 There are quite a number of studies that support using music to get fired up before and during running.
 In a 2015 study led by Marcelo Bigliassi, an expert in psychophysiology and neuroscience from Florida International University, 15 well-trained male long-distance runners participated in five experiments.
-The effects of music on the performance during a 5-km run were assessed in four contexts: pre-run motivational music (110-150 beats per minute); running with slow music (80-100 beats per minute); running with fast music (140-160 beats per minute); post-run calming music (95-110 beats per minute).
-The participants also ran a 5-km trail with no music, as a control.

 According to the results, listening to “motivational music” before the run aroused the runners, charging them up for the 5-km trail run.
 During the run itself, the participants who listened to music completed the first two laps faster than those who ran without music.
-However, the differences in lap times between the two groups greatly decreased with each loop.
+However, the differences in lap times between the two groups significantly decreased with each loop.

 That’s consistent with other studies that showed the higher the required intensity of effort, the less effect music has on performance.